vinegarhq/vinegarhq.github.io/src/Sober/Troubleshooting.md

 #### Solution
 Use a CPU that is from 2008+ (for Intel) or 2013+ (for AMD).

+> Please note at this time as a consequence of the aforementioned AVX issue, this raises Intel compatability from 2008+ to 2011+ for Intel Core or 2008+ to 2020+ for Intel Pentium and Celeron.

 ### Sober just randomly crashes